Back to Key Stage 4 Options

 GCSE Design and Technology equips you for full engagement in our evolving technological world so that you can become a creator as well as a consumer of technology.
 Exploring influences from history, culture, the natural environment and economics, you will develop an understanding of how technology has changed our world and the changes yet to come.

-You will learn how products are designed and made, then practise the processes and techniques needed to make products of your own.
-This enables you to apply both technical expertise and practical skills to real world design situations, becoming a confident problem solver in your future life and career; changing our world for the better.
+You will learn how products are designed and made, then practise the processes and techniques when making products of your own.
+This enables you to apply both technical expertise and practical skills to real world design situations.
+You will become a confident problem solver in your future life and career while changing our world for the better.

 GCSE Design and Technology is divided into three sections: Core Technical Principles, Specialist Technical Principles, and Design and Making Principles.